Family Intensive Program

 What might my child gain from their experience in the family intensive program?

-– Substantive start on understanding their life’s story/adoptive story
+– Substantive start on understanding their life’s story/adoption story

 – Age appropriate understanding of trauma and emotion regulation/dysregulation